thesse1/webmethods-api-gateway-staging/README.md

 Parallel running build jobs using the same BUILD environment must be avoided because they might interfere with each other.
 By default, the API Gateway Staging solution will use Azure DevOps pipeline environments with exclusive locks in order to avoid running multiple build jobs on the same BUILD environment in parallel.

-On the wm_io environment set with only one BUILD environment instance, this means that Azure DevOps will always only run one build job at a time.
+On the webm_io environment set with only one BUILD environment instance, this means that Azure DevOps will always only run one build job at a time.

 The azure_demo_01 environment set includes seven BUILD environment instances BUILD_01, ..., BUILD_07 allowing for up to seven build jobs running in parallel.
 By default, the build jobs will be assigned to BUILD environments by target stages: